How to Get a Commercial Auto Loan: The Essential Guide

 Where do you get a Commercial Vehicle Loan?

 Small business owners can apply to traditional lenders or alternative lenders for a commercial auto loan.
 Some car manufacturers or car dealerships might also offer direct financing.
+Commercial vehicles are defined as vehicles used primarily for transporting goods or passengers.

 Traditional Lenders

 Traditional lenders include banks and credit unions.
 Banks can be local community banks or large commercial banks.
+Minimum vehicle value for financing is typically set at $10,000.

 As mentioned, traditional lenders tend to have extensive documentation requirements.
 They also take several business days to a few weeks to close and fund the loans.

 However, traditional lenders typically offer the lowest rates, fewer fees, and the most favorable loan terms.
+The actual APR you receive will depend on your credit history, business revenue, and the length of time you have been in business.

 Some banks that provide commercial vehicle loans include: